Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/aws/quickstart-msk/README.md

 - _configs_:

-   - Provisioning of the `producer.properties` configuration file to enable the AWS IAM for authentication for the _producer_ service:
+   - Provisioning of the `producer.properties` configuration file to enable the AWS_MSK_AIM authentication mechanism for the _producer_ service:

      ```yaml
      # Configure AWS_MSK_IAM mechanism